twrecked/hass-pwrstat/README.md

 I wrote this to compliment the _pwrstat-api_ wrapper.
 I've been accessing the wrapper using the [RESTful API](https://www.home-assistant.io/integrations/rest/) integration and it was working great.
-But it was lacking full _Integration_ support and monitoring more than one UPS was a pain to change the config.
+But it was lacking full _Integration_ support and monitoring more than one UPS was a pain manage to config.

 I decided to add proper _Integration_ support.